 craggy national scenic area

-The Craggy Wilderness and National Scenic Area will permanently protect 16,000 acres of ancient forests, waterfalls, trout streams, world-class trails, and panoramic vistas less than 15 miles from downtown Asheville.
+The Craggy National Scenic Area will permanently protect 18,000 acres of ancient forests, waterfalls, trout streams, world-class trails, and panoramic vistas less than 15 miles from downtown Asheville.

-The Craggy Mountain Wilderness and National Scenic Area will permanently protect the panoramic viewsheds from Craggy Gardens, the most popular and most photographed spot along the entire Blue Ridge Parkway.
-Over half of Craggy will be designated as wilderness, the highest protection possible.
+The Craggy National Scenic Area will also permanently protect the panoramic viewsheds from Craggy Gardens, the most popular and most photographed spot along the entire Blue Ridge Parkway.

 How Will This Help Our region?

-The Craggy Mountain Wilderness and National Scenic Area will double the size of the core Wilderness Study Area and protect the entire 16,000-acre Craggy-Big Ivy section as a National Scenic Area.
+The Craggy National Scenic Area will protect the entire 18,000-acre Craggy-Big Ivy section of Pisgah as a National Scenic Area.
 It also will protect one of the largest old-growth forests in the East, home to over 44 rare and endangered species.
 Its pristine headwaters are home to native trout and part of a protected watershed and drinking water source for the region.
 Craggy National Scenic Area will be a cornerstone of recreation and tourism less than 15 miles from downtown Asheville.